takenet/deckard/README.md

 - When the message's TTL is reached, it stops being delivered;
     - For some use cases the TTL can be set as infinite.
     - An application can also remove the message when notifying.

+For more details, check the [message flow](docs/components.md#message-flow) diagram.

 ## Motivation